The Birdcage Archives

 Hello Gentle Reader

 In her youth, Highsmith even attended psychoanalysis therapy in order to rid herself of her sexual orientation, in order to become more conditioned for marriage.
-To no surprise the therapy did not work, and Highsmith never marry.
+To no surprise the therapy did not work, and Highsmith never married.
 Though ironically in one of her many journals, Highsmith did note the following notion:

-“Persistently, I have the vision of a house in the country with the blonde wife whom I love, with the children whom I adore, on the land and with the trees I do adore [ . . . ] My God and my beloved, it can never be!’
+“Persistently, I have the vision of a house in the country with the blonde wife whom I love, with the children whom I adore, on the land and with the trees I do adore [ . . . ] My God and my beloved, it can never be!

 An otherwise odd reflection from a writer who was adamantly misanthropic, who once stated she could not write when the cleaning woman was in the house, and proclaimed her imagination functioned far better when she didn’t have to converse with others.
 To imagine Highsmith living some suburban ideal conventional and compromised life is not only laughable, its degrading.
 This being stated Patricia Highsmith would not be considered a bohemian, though in her youth she did have her unconventional moments, before her writing career had taken off in its entirety.
 Before, Highsmith became the Godmother of the Psychological Thriller, she first began her writing career after she graduated from Barnard College, writing scripts and scenarios for comic books.
-This fact was made a secret throughout Patricia Highsmith’s life and career, perhaps because the author herself did not view comic books as anything of merit or literary venture, but mere money.
+This fact was made a secret throughout Patricia Highsmith’s life and career, perhaps because the author herself did not view comic books as anything of merit or literary venture, but a mere commercial enterprise.
 Regardless of the authors own views on the matter, her time writing for comic books, both as an employee and freelance, were her longest stints of full-time employment before the author began to support herself off her writing alone.

 Halfway through the 20th century, Highsmith finally made her claim in the world with the publication of the novel: “Strangers on a Train.”
 The novel did moderately well for a debut, but with Hitchcock’s film adaption, Patricia Highsmith’s reputation grew, especially amongst European readers.
 Throughout her initial literary success Highsmith’s character had already matured.
 These characterizes included a resentful distaste and general disgust for food, preferring in its stead the pleasures of cigarettes and the inebriation of cheap liquor.
 Misanthropy was becoming a common feature of the writer, which would later be known as a hallmark trait.
 She viewed people with no fascination and a general tiresome disinterest.
 To go out in the evening, be it for dinner, socializing or drinks, would not rank high on Highsmith’s plans for an enjoyable outing.
 Her work ethic was also in full swing, producing in her lifetime a total of 22 novels and 8 collections of short stories, which appeared variously in magazines.
 Yet, after the dark tour of the almost mundane darkness that lurks within the human mind, expertly explored in “Strangers on the Train,” Patricia Highsmith wrote one of the most groundbreaking novels of the 20th Century, “The Price of Salt,” also republished as, “Carol.”
 This novel was a noted lesbian story that ended with a revolutionary happy ending.
 The novel would not be published under Highsmith’s own name.
 The novel itself was riddled with the exploits of the authors own tumultuous love life with various women.
 Still, Highsmith refused to acknowledge the novel until the early 90’s, when it was republished under the title “Carol,” under her own name with an afterward.
 Perhaps it did her more service to disregard the novel, leaving it orphaned in the bookshelves, because afterwards Highsmith had begun to pen her most well-known literary creation, the talented sociopathic chameleon: Tom Ripley.
 Tom Ripley became the literary alter ego of Patricia Highsmith.
 Ripley was the literary vessel of all of Highsmith’s darker ambitions.
 At the time, Ripley was a groundbreaking character, a dark antihero who characters feared and abjectly admired.
 His ability to charm and con his way into high society was both deprived and marvelous.
 His ability to kill and get away with it even more allude justice, tantalized and horrified the reading public.
 Compromised morals or rather amorality was her favourite tropes to explore, and Ripley represented them all, with all the rewards, prestige and enjoyment life had to offer.